How to Buy a Multifamily Property with No Money

 5. House Hacking a Multifamily Property

-With a lease option, you rent a multifamily property with the right to purchase it later at a predetermined price.
-This allows you to build capital and improve credit before securing permanent financing.
+With a lease option, you rent a property with the legal right (but not the obligation) to buy it later at an agreed-upon price.
+This allows you time to save, improve your credit, or find financing—all while locking in the property.

 How eFunder Capital Can Help You Buy a Multifamily Property